 When it comes to choosing the best Android smartwatch, and you're torn between two different versions of the same wearable, there are a few key points to consider.
-The main differences here are the display and design when looking at the Garmin Venu and the Garmin Venu Sq.
+The main differences are the display and design when looking at the Garmin Venu and the Garmin Venu Sq.
 On the Garmin Venu, you'll have a premium stainless steel bezel around a stunning AMOLED display.
 However, if you'd like a more lightweight design and a more affordable price tag, the Venu Sq is the better pick.

 There are a couple of other distinctions, but they will be minor to most users.
-It's important to note that the Garmin Venu Sq has all of the same health/activity tracking features as the Garmin Venu except for two sensors: the gyroscope and barometric altimeter.
+It's important to note that the Garmin Venu Sq has the same health/activity tracking features as the Garmin Venu except for two sensors: the gyroscope and barometric altimeter.
 As a result, the main thing you'll miss out on is precise elevation data.
 If this is not a deal-breaker, you might find yourself eyeing the cheaper option.
-If you want to spend more for a classier design, the Garmin Venu will suit you.
+If you want to spend more on a fancier design, the Garmin Venu will suit you.

 The Garmin Venu Sq offers essential activity tracking perks

 The Garmin Venu Sq is geared toward those who want an affordable smartwatch that can track key aspects of their health and fitness.
 Most importantly, you don't have to break the bank for this device.
-With that being said, you'll have to pay more for a model with music storage and Wi-Fi connectivity.
-The standard model can control your phone's music, but there is no Wi-FI or onboard storage.
+With that being said, you'll have to pay a bit more if you want a model with music storage and Wi-Fi connectivity.
+The standard model can control your phone's music, but there is no Wi-FI or onboard storage available.

 Depending on your design preferences, you might be making some sacrifices with the Venu Sq.
-It's more lightweight than the original Venu, which is ideal for those with active lifestyles, but it's not as fancy looking.
+It's more lightweight than the original Venu, which is ideal for those with active lifestyles, but it's nowhere near as fancy looking.
 Fortunately, the LCD touchscreen is clear and easy to read in sunlight.

 The 40mm case comes with an aluminum bezel around the curved glass display.
 There are a few different color options, which will vary depending on the model you pick.
 The music edition comes in Slate, Light Gold, and Rose Gold.
 The standard edition is available in Slate, Light Gold, and Metallic Orchid.
 The 20mm Garmin Venu Sq bands are interchangeable, so you can always change your look.

 |Garmin Venu Sq||Garmin Venu|